aymard2d/aymard2d/README.md

 <ul>
   <li>
     <p align="left" dir="auto">
+    🌱 I realized a website (front and back from scratch to deploy) for an furniture upcycling company.
+       <a href="https://atelier-plinguet.fr">Atelier Plinguet</a>
-    🌱 I'm currently practising all the technical languages I have learnt in the past few months
+        I'm currently practising all the technical languages I have learnt in the past few months.
   </li>

   <li>